HiAS7/The-Sauce-Book-Online/_classes/Monk.md

 You can spend these points to fuel various ki features.
 You start knowing three such features: Flurry of Blows, Patient Defense, and Step of the Wind.
-You learn more ki features as you gain levels in this class\
+You learn more ki features as you gain levels in this class<br/>
 When you spend a ki point, it is unavailable until you finish a short or long rest, at the end of which you draw all of your expended ki back into yourself.
-You must spend at least 30 minutes of the rest meditating to regain your ki points.\
+You must spend at least 30 minutes of the rest meditating to regain your ki points.<br/>
 Some of your ki features require your target to make a saving throw to resist the feature’s effects.
 The saving throw DC is calculated as follows: